 Flux only; no gas welding option.
 Supplied welding wire could be better.
-Gun is always "live," so care is needed.
+Gun is always active when plugged in, so care is needed.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.

 MIG welders are popular with both professionals and home mechanics, and rightly so.
 For a modest investment, you get a machine with a wide range of capabilities.
 Whether you want to fix your child's broken bicycle, make a decorative trellis for the garden, or repair a classic auto, a MIG welder is an invaluable tool.
 What’s more, even beginners can quickly come to grips with the ins and outs of a MIG welder.